 Medicine is an inexact science but Wilson’s Temperature Syndrome is remarkably “cut and dry.”
 Wilson’s Temperature Syndrome is very recognizable and it responds predictably and reproducibly well to proper treatment.

-If you’ve read through The Syndrome, Its Treatment, and The Results sections of our site you may be wondering whether you or someone you know has Wilson’s Temperature Syndrome, or how you can get good medical treatment for it.
+You may be wondering whether you or someone you know has Wilson’s Temperature Syndrome, or how you can get good medical treatment for it.

 Like depression, migraines, panic attacks, anxiety, irregular periods, PMS, impotence, menopause, and many (if not most) other conditions, Wilson’s Temperature Syndrome is a clinical diagnosis.
 A clinical diagnosis is one that is based on signs a doctor can see in an examination and symptoms that the patients report, not on tests.